Is Zero Trust model the final frontier in enterprise security?

 For too long, organizations both private and public, have made the same mistakes over and over again.
 By establishing a cybersecurity safety board, the cybersecurity problems that are encountered by these organizations will be analyzed and remedied.

 So, after 38 pages of points and sub-points, where are we?
-The Executive Order cannot be called revolutionary by any means.
+While the Executive Order does not break any new ground, it certainly is a move in the right direction.
 The administration seems to have molded the Order around the findings of the Sunburst Hack and the more recent Colonial Pipeline Hack, of which the consequences are still unfolding.
-All we can say at this point is that it’s a good start.
 The administration didn’t go for gradual changes and instead went for big sweeping changes.
-That is commendable and we are looking forward to see how this unfolds.
+That is commendable and we are looking forward to seeing how this unfolds.